 Users of Summon currently benefit from IEDL links only when doing research in Summon.
-360 Link extends the benefits of IEDL technology to other discovery tools where users might be doing their research and 360 Link is embedded.
-This means that users doing research in discovery tools such as Google Scholar, PubMed, Web of Science, Scopus, other A&I and full text databases will benefit from IEDL links when users are routed from these sources through 360 Link to get to the full text.
+360 Link extends the benefits of IEDL technology to other discovery tools where users might be doing their research.
+This means that users searching discovery tools such as Google Scholar, PubMed, Web of Science, Scopus, and other A&I and full text databases will benefit from IEDL links when they are routed from these sources through 360 Link to get to the full text.

 Do we need to subscribe to Summon in order for our 360 Link to integrate with Index-Enhanced Direct Linking (IEDL)?

-No. All 360 Link customers will benefit from the integration of IEDL regardless of whether they subscribe to Summon or not.
+No. All 360 Link customers will benefit from the integration of IEDL whether they subscribe to Summon or not.

 If 360 Link has both an OpenURL link and an IEDL link available from the same source database, 360 Link automatically provides the IEDL link to the user.

-Users who might have a preference for linking to content on one platform versus another would still have an opportunity to choose their preferred resource from the sidebar helper frame as well.
+Users who might have a preference for linking to content on one platform versus another would still have an opportunity to choose their preferred resource from the sidebar helper frame.

 No. If your library chooses to display the option Sidebar Helper frame, it will display for every link for which 360 Link has article level, journal level, book level or book chapter level links.
 The Sidebar does not display in the event that full text availability is not found for an item.
 When no holdings are found, 360 Link displays the no holdings found 360 Link results page which can include library-generated custom links to guide users to additional resources.